Big corporations want to build the next Facebook, Twitter, or Groupon as much as you, I, and the entrepreneur in a garage somewhere.

 While corporations might have an advantage in resources and capital to do so better than anyone else, they do at the same time meet with challenges that independent startups don’t.

-Over the past years I’ve been fortunate enough to learn from corporate venture analysis, product roll-outs, and early-stage M&A assessments on the one hand, and from founding or supporting new startups on the other.
-Unfortunately, there is a pattern; the methods provided by the former often turn counterproductive in launching new ventures.
+Over the past years I’ve been fortunate enough to learn from corporate finance analysis, product launches, and early-stage M&A assessment on the one hand, and from founding and funding new startups on the other.
+And there is a pattern; the methods used by big corporations often turn counterproductive when launching new ventures.

-Aside from knowing your customer development and Lean Startups basics, I share here some lessons learned that you should know if you want your corporation to innovate like a startup.
+Besides from knowing your customer development and lean startups basics, I share here some musings that you should consider if you want your corporation to innovate like a startup.

 Rehabilitate from analysis paralysis

-While a challenge with corporate business planning is that it often is comprised with mountains of information—in an early stage startup there usually is a minimal quantifiable track record.
+While a challenge in corporate business planning is that it often is comprised with mountains of information—in an early stage startup there usually is a minimal quantifiable track record.

 Doing what they do best, corporations cram old information about existing products and markets to that of the startup.
 Executives and managers have founding teams develop detailed financial estimates and market analysis way too early.